Double Bay

 Double Bay's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Double Bay, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 139%, covering 6826 people, compared to 88.6% across Greater Sydney and a national average of 55.7%.
-The most prevalent medical conditions are arthritis (6.4%) and asthma (6.3%), with 74.7% of residents reporting no medical ailments, compared to 77.6% in Greater Sydney.
+Health outcomes data shows excellent results across Double Bay.
+AreaSearch's assessment of mortality rates and chronic condition prevalence indicates a very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 139% of the total population, which comprises 6,829 people.

 Frequently Asked Questions - Health